PatelVishwa19/MultiThreaded-Port-Scanner/README.md

 # Multi-Threaded Port Scanner with Banner Grabbing

-This project is a Python-based network port scanner designed for educational and defensive security purposes.
+This project is a Python-based network port scanner designed for defensive security purposes.

 ## Features
 - Multi-threaded TCP port scanning